-For Lebanon, Section 1206 assistance first focused on helping the Lebanese Armed Forces (LAF) to bring order to southern Lebanon and secure the country's northern border in the wake of the July 2006 Israel strikes against Hizbullah in Lebanon.
+Lebanon has received almost 10% of total Section 1206 funding.
+18 The \$128.5 million it has received has been disbursed over each of Section 1206's five funding years in amounts ranging from a low of \$10.5 million in FY2006 to a high of \$49.3 million in FY2009.
+Section 1206 assistance first focused on helping the Lebanese Armed Forces (LAF) to bring order to southern Lebanon and secure the country's northern border in the wake of the July 2006 Israel strikes against Hizbullah in Lebanon.
 FY2006 assistance bought spare parts for trucks, armored personnel carriers, and helicopters.
 FY2007 assistance purchased trucks, secure communications equipment, vehicles and helicopter spare parts, spare parts for guns, and soldier equipment, including night vision goggles and body armor.
-FY2008 and FY2009 assistance has focused on equipment for Lebanese special operations forces.
-FY2008 items include secure communications equipment, as well as vehicles, night vision sights, Global Positioning System (GPS) receivers, vehicles and ambulances, small arms, clothing, textiles, and individual equipment.
-FY2009 Urban Solider Equipment items are intended to help Lebanese force conduct CT operations in an urban environment.
-This package includes bulldozers, Humvee ambulances, tactical armor vests, rifles, and night vision device rifle scopes.
-FY2009 funds are also supplying four Cessna Caravan aircraft, as well as related spare parts and training.
+FY2008 and FY2009 assistance focused on equipment for Lebanese.
+FY2008 items included secure communications equipment, as well as vehicles, night vision sights, Global Positioning System (GPS) receivers, vehicles and ambulances, small arms, clothing, textiles, and individual equipment.
+FY2009 Urban Solider Equipment items were intended to help Lebanese force conduct CT operations in an urban environment.
+This package included bulldozers, Humvee ambulances, tactical armor vests, rifles, and night vision device rifle scopes.
+FY2009 funds also supplied four Cessna Caravan aircraft, as well as related spare parts and training.
+FY2010 funds were used to provide weapons. ammunition, and vehicles to enable LAF SOF conduct missions in various tactical situations, particularly urban settings.